Felipe Fritz

-Felipe Luciano Fritz Saldías (born 23 September 1997) is a Chilean football player who plays as a forward for Deportes Limache in the Primera B de Chile.
+Felipe Luciano Fritz Saldías (born 23 September 1997) is a Chilean football player who plays as a left wing-back for Cobreloa.

 Club career

-In 2021, he joined Chilean Primera División club Colo-Colo from Unión Española, but he was loaned to Curicó Unido in July of the same year.
+In 2021, Fritz joined Chilean Primera División club Colo-Colo from Unión Española, but he was loaned to Curicó Unido in July of the same year.

-In 2024, he joined Deportes Limache in the Primera B de Chile.
+In 2024, Fritz joined Deportes Limache in the Primera B de Chile.
+He left them at the end of 2025.

+On 4 January 2026, Fritz joined Cobreloa.

 International career

 He was in the Chile U20 squad for the 2017 South American U-20 Championship, but he didn't make any appearance.